If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 Exactly what tweaks or changes are needed to do this will be different for every little one – because they’re all individuals, with different sleep needs and different sleep patterns.

-Often it’s a case of just making a few relatively simple changes, and other times – especially if they’re very wakeful and have been for some time – you may need to follow a more specific process.
+Sometimes it’s a case of just making a few relatively simple changes, and other times – especially if they’re very wakeful and have been for some time – you may need to follow a more specific process…

-If the nights are very wakeful and getting longer stretches at night is your #1 priority…
+If the nights are very wakeful and improving sleep is your #1 priority…

-Then following the unique process I teach in the Baby Sleep Revolution™ (BSR) program will give you the best possible chance of getting to a much better place fast!
+Then following the unique process I teach in the Baby Sleep Revolution™ program will give you the best possible chance of getting to a much better place fast, without any form of sleep training!

 Finally – an alternative to sleep training that actually works!